nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The user makes an error in writing the request.
+The client already exists in the list.
     * 1a1.
-DevEnable displays an error message with the correct usage.

-      Use case resumes at Step 1.
-* 1b.
-DevEnable detects that the client already exists in the list.
-    * 1b1.
 DevEnable displays an error message that the client already exists.

       Use case ends.